rdmayo21/nta25/project-context.md

 The main journal interface is divided into three tabs:
 1.  **Notes**: For recording and reviewing/editing voice notes.
 2.  **Chat**: For conversational interaction with journal content.
-3.  **Insights**: For analysis and patterns across all journal entries.

 ## Current Issues and Considerations (Updated)